This page contains information about procedures relating to stray dogs.

 Contact Stray Aid to find out if your dog has been taken there.
 If your dog is at the kennels you will be able to collect it.
 You will have to pay a release fee which will vary depending upon how long your dog has been at the kennels.

-Dogs should always be walked and exercised with a responsible dog owner present.
-Never allow your dog to wander/roam loose or exercise on its own.
-On 1 June 2017, it became an offence to do so.
-We regularly encourage and promote responsible dog ownership through campaigns.
+- Responsible dog owners: Dogs should always be walked and exercised with a responsible dog owner present.
+Never allow your dog to wander/roam loose or exercise on its own - it is an offense to do so.
+We regularly encourage and promote responsible dog ownership.

-Legally, all dogs must be microchipped by the time they are 8 weeks old and contact details kept up-to-date on an approved database.
+- Microchipping: Legally, all dogs must be microchipped by the time they are eight weeks old and contact details kept up-to-date on an approved database.
 This will help your dog to be returned to its rightful owner quickly.
-Find out where to get your dog microchipped free of charge on our Dog microchipping page.
-Alternatively, contact your vet.
+Find out more information on our dog microchipping page.

 - Collar and identification tag: Legally, all dogs must wear a collar and identification tag with contact details.
 This will help dogs to be identified.